College Avenue Campus: College Avenue Gymnasium

+New Jersey Agricultural Experiment Station

 Gateway

 The Gateway is a mixed-use tower at the beginning of College Avenue adjacent with a direct link the Northeast Corridor Line New Brunswick Station.
 It houses a three-story Barnes & Noble store the headquarters of Rutgers University Press and Scarlet Fever shop.

 The Yard

 The Yard, designed by Elkus/Manfredi Architects, was built in 2016 to service as central meeting point, or "living room" or "front yard" of the College Avenue Campus.
 The area features restaurants and housing.
+The Yard is located on the former Parking Lot #8, which had been home to the Grease trucks.

 River Halls

 River Halls, known as the River Dorms, are a trio of three residential/classroom buildings.
 Constructed in the International Style and opened in 1956, they are so called due to their excellent views of the Raritan River.
-The three buildings, named Campbell, Frelinghuysen and Hardenbergh, are 38 m tall and are 7 stories high.
+The three buildings, named Campbell, Frelinghuysen, and Hardenbergh, are 38 m tall and are 7 stories high.
 The buildings were built so as to be raised above street level with open air underneath to preserve sight lines between George Street and the Raritan River.
 But the open space was largely unused and the interior of the buildings did not have any significant space for study, lounging, or student programming, which led to renovation project in 2014.
 Hardenbergh Hall was originally designed as the "medical" dorm for Rutgers students who suffered from physical maladies such as asthma, and as such is one of the few dorms on the College Avenue Campus which is air conditioned.
 It is named after Jacob Rutsen Hardenbergh, who had been the first president of Rutgers College from 1785 to 1790, when it was still called "Queen's College".
+The classrooms are located on the basement level of all three buildings.

 Honors College

-A complex for freshman opened in 2015.
+A complex for freshmen opened in 2015.
 The dorm building houses approximately 500 first-year students each year (around 7% of the applicant pool).
 Centralizing these students beneath one roof supports the mission of the Honors College community: to prepare students for a purposeful career through hands-on learning, collaboration, and interdisciplinary training.
 Members enjoy substantial scholarships, close connections with professors and advisors, and smaller class sizes.